king-ben/palaeo/README.md

 * `version.xml` : BEAST package version file.
 * `/R_xml_tools` : An R function for producing xml blocks with operators from tables of fossil site occurences.
 Includes example templates
 * `/tutorial` : A tutorial for how to use this package.
+* `/results` : Analysis scripts and results for the manuscript describing the package.

 The Java packages in the palaeo BEAST2 package are: